kgiszewski/LearnUmbraco7/Chapter 02 - Backoffice Orientation/06 - Members Section.md

 ![members.png](assets/members.png)

+Here's a video that will shed some light on how members work in Umbraco: https://www.youtube.com/watch?v=LWCQnnuohdo

 ## Member Management
 The first tree node is where you want to be to manage users.
 In this section you can set usernames, group (role) membership and more.